Chart Color Schemes

 Belmont - Gumdale features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 84.7% of all households, including 45.6% couples with children, 27.7% couples without children, and 10.3% single parent families.
-Non-family households comprise the remaining 15.3%, with lone person households at 13.1% and group households making up 2.0%.
-The median household size is 3.1 people, larger than the Greater Brisbane average of 2.7.
+Family households account for 84.7% of all households, including 45.6% couples with children, 27.7% couples without children, and 10.3% single parent families.
+Non-family households constitute the remaining 15.3%, with lone person households at 13.1% and group households comprising 2.0%.
+The median household size is 3.1 people, which is larger than the Greater Brisbane average of 2.7.

 Frequently Asked Questions - Households